Minimalist mum has moved!

 Just before the baby came along I read two brilliant items on sleep and parents that I wanted to share here.

 The first is an excerpt of the fascinating book Sleep: Multi-professional Perspectives.
 The title may be sleep-inducing (haha) but the contents covers everything you could ever want to know about sleep.
-Including this great quote from . . .
+Including this great . . .

 Why elimination communication isn't that simple